 The Evaluation Administrator is expected to hold management and administrative / technical kickoff meetings with the Evaluation Contractors, if needed to clarify / firm up changes, and is expected to hold regular progress meetings with contractors on projects.
 For Research Area and non-Research Area projects, following execution of contracts and release of Master Services Agreements between the PAs and the Selected Evaluation Contractor, meetings are held between the EA and the contractors to refine and finalize the Research Plan, a plan that incorporates information from the informational interviews and the meetings regarding data availability.

 The Selected Evaluation Contractor and EEB Evaluation Administrator meet to establish management and reporting requirements, methodological metrics and an understanding of procedural requirements and processes that must be followed.
 In these meetings between the EA Team and Contractors, direction on content and provision of the Research Design will be developed.
 Evaluation designs must be developed to assure use of statistically valid monitoring and data collection techniques appropriate for the programs or measures being evaluated.
 The Contractor will be informed that all evaluations must contain a description of any problems encountered in the process of the evaluation, including, but not limited to, data usability and collection issues.
-Recommendations regarding addressing those problems in preparation for future evaluations are required.
+Recommendations regarding addressing those problems in preparation for future evaluations are required to be included in final reports.

 Development and Content of WORK PLAN